AdrienLemaire/fandekasp.github.io/_posts/2017-04-24-solarized.md

 If my pull request gets accepted upstream, I'll then be able to use the normal i3-style script instead of the current coffee command.

+For my statusbar, I only used accent colors to underline each i3block.

 Here is how my i3 statusbar looks like:

 ![i3blocks solarized](/assets/images/i3blocks-solarized.jpg)